hosking/jekyll-bootstrap/index.md

-University](http://www.cs.purdue.edu/people/hosking) (on leave from August 2015) and the [Australian National University](http://cs.anu.edu.au/user/3893), contributing also as a researcher with [NICTA, Australia](http://www.nicta.com.au).
+University](http://www.cs.purdue.edu/people/hosking) (on leave from August 2015) and the [Australian National University](http://cs.anu.edu.au/user/3893), contributing also as a researcher with [Data61, Australia](http://www.data61.com.au).
 I also consult regularly in intellectual property litigation as a technical expert.
 I studied computer science at the [University of Adelaide](http://cs.adelaide.edu.au), the [University of Waikato](http://cs.waikato.ac.nz), and the [University of